Never been to New York City? Then you must make plans to take a bite out of the Big Apple.

 Tompkins Square Park is a pleasant oasis in the middle of this bustling area.
 Locals gather for chess games on concrete tables, relax on the lawn for a picnic or let their dogs loose for a run in the dog enclosure.
 Clearly there are many professional dog handlers taking charges out for a run (I counted six dogs with one woman) and there is lots of yapping and sniffing as the pets enjoy an escape from their apartment lives.

-The United Nations buildings stand tall and erect overlooking the East River and then you can get off at Grand Central Terminal, one of the many examples of beaux arts architecture in the city.
+The United Nations buildings stand tall and erect overlooking the East River and then you can get off at Grand Central Terminal, one of the many examples of Beaux Arts architecture in the city.
+It’s a must-see landmark for first-time visitors to New York City.
 The huge vaulted concourse of the main station is always packed with busy commuters and you can stop and watch the passing parade while having a snack at one of the eateries.
 If you really want to live it up, drop in for a drink at the Grand Central Oyster Bar and Restaurant.

 I attended a wonderful performance of Jersey Boys, the story of Franki Valli and the Four Seasons, still going strong since it premiered in 2005.
 But the line-up of shows includes Phantom of the Opera, Lion King, and dozens of others.
 Go to the ticket offices at the theaters of your choice as most of the longer running shows have seats available on the day, or check out the half-price ticket booths.